 World Heritage Sites of Vietnam

-An 11-day tour travelling from Hanoi, via Halong Bay to Danang and taking in no less than 7 of Vietnam's World Heritage Sites
+An 11-day tour travelling from Hanoi, via Halong Bay to Danang while taking in no less than 7 of Vietnam's World Heritage Sites

 UNESCO sites of northern and central Vietnam

-In addition to these sites, we’ll also explore some of the equally picturesque, but not so famous, highlights such as the spectacular jungle and limestone landscapes of Phong Nha – Ke Bang National Park and the picturesque grottoes of Trang An.
+In addition to these sites, we’ll also explore some of the equally picturesque, but lesser-known, highlights such as the spectacular jungle and limestone landscapes of Phong Nha – Ke Bang National Park and the picturesque grottoes of Trang An.
 The itinerary ends in Danang although an afternoon flight to either Hanoi or Ho Chi Minh, depending on your onward connections, is included.

 For those with a few more days to spare we offer an extended, 16-day, version of this tour, ‘Hanoi to Saigon‘, continuing to Saigon and on to the Mekong Delta with an additional option of travelling up the Mekong River by boat to Cambodia’s vibrant capital Phnom Penh.
 A pre-tour add-on also on offer is our 5 day, 4 night Sapa mini-tour to discover the awe-inspiring mountain scenery and traditional hill-tribe minorities of the far north.